UNDERSTANDING FINANCIAL AID - By Alcides Pina

 WHAT IS FINANCIAL AID?
 Financial aid is any type of financial assistance provided to you by the federal government, your state, the colleges and universities and private organizations to help you with the educational expenses.

 *Grants and scholarships-Grants and scholarships are gift aid that do not have to be paid back and are based on a student's financial need or merit.

 *Private Scholarships-Private, local, and national organizations offer private scholarships.
-Check with your counselor, parents' employers and community and civic organizations to find out about local and national scholarships.
-Check the guidance office of your high school for scholarship applications.
+Check with your counselor, parents' employers and community organizations to find out about local and national scholarships.

 *Work-Study-Work Study programs allow students to work part time on or near the college campus while in college.
 Students earn their awards by being paid directly for the hours that they work.
 Earnings may be used for any expenses and the award isn't deducted from the college bill.
-Instead, the student gets a paycheck throughout the academic year for working.
+Instead, the student gets a paycheck throughout the academic year.

-WHAT FORMS DO I NEED TO FILL OUT TO APPLY FOR FINANCIAL AID?
+WHAT FORMS DO I NEED TO COMPLETE TO APPLY FOR FINANCIAL AID?

 WHAT HAPPENS AFTER I APPLY FOR FINANCIAL AID?